MicrosoftDocs/win32/desktop-src/ETW/syscallexit.md

 ---
-Description: This class is the event type class for system call exit events.
+description: This class is the event type class for system call exit events.
 The following syntax is simplified from MOF code. ms.assetid: bb9a2770-f37b-4055-8811-59ba117adf82
 title: SysCallExit class
 ms.topic: reference